 Inumaki Toge talks with only a few words of rice ball filling names.
 That’s because he is a Jugonshi (cursed speech user), who can realize the meaning of the word.

 For example, if says “Die”, the opponent would die regardless of his intention.
 The power of Jugon (cursed speech) includes such risk.
-So he speaks with limited words not to harm others by his cursed speech.
+So he speaks with limited words of ingredients not to harm others by his cursed speech.
+He can speak, but he doesn’t do that.

 In Japan, we have the concept of KOTODAMA.
 Here’s the kanji symbols for it.